 PARTEL is an Irish company that produces and supplies high performance, energy-efficient systems for the green building sector.
 With an international presence in 4 regions and dedicated expertise in Engineering, Architecture and Building physics, Partel provide a full range of products and smart solutions for designers and builders.
 VARA, EXOPERM, IZOPERM, ALMA THERM, CONIZO & CONEXO are some of the most known brands used extensively in sustainable projects, including monolithic membranes, airtight tapes and thermal bridging solutions to improve the health, durability, and operation of the buildings.

 Philip Lee is one of Ireland’s leading full service commercial law firms that is consistently ranked as a top tier firm.
 Philip Lee is a recognised leader in several areas of law including corporate, real estate and planning, construction, PPP, environmental, energy, procurement, competition, data, employment, EU, intellectual property, immigration and tax.
 They are thought leaders on energy policy and have unique credentials with a first-class reputation in renewables, environment, projects and construction.

 The ethos of Ecological Building Systems is to achieve ‘Better Building’ by adopting a ‘Fabric First’ approach to design, with the use of more natural materials to optimise building performance and durability.
-Forming strong relationships and networks with their European partners, Ecological Building Systems has established itself as sole importers of some of the highest performing, quality natural insulations available on the market.
+Forming strong relationships and networks with their European partners, Ecological Building Systems has established itself as sole importers of some of the highest performing, quality natural insulations and air tightness products available on the market.